 The 25th and 26th of December are public holidays, so nearly all stores close on those days.
 Even those that normally open on Sundays and holidays may be closed (see here for general info on opening times in Vienna).

-The 24th is not a public holiday, but many (most) shops close early to give staff a chance to get away for Heiligenabend preparations and travel.
+Despite it being the most important day for family celebrations, the 24th is not a public holiday.
+However, many (most) shops close early to give staff a chance to get away for Heiligenabend preparations and travel.

-The supermarkets tend to unlock their doors early on the 24th and typically close between 1pm and 4pm.
-So you can buy the cranberry sauce you forgot (or in case you’re worried 25kg of chocolate is still not enough to keep the teenage hordes happy).
+The supermarkets tend to unlock their doors early on the 24th and typically lock them again between 1pm and 4pm.
+So you can still buy the cranberry sauce you forgot (or in case you’re worried 25kg of chocolate is not enough to keep the children happy).

 (Karlsplatz Christmas market is great for gifts)